En

 Fat cell.
 Coloured scanning electron micrograph (SEM) of part of a fat-storing cell (adipocytes).
 Fat cells are one of the largest cell types in the human body, each cell being 100 to 120 microns in diameter

-Coloured scanning electron micrograph (SEM) of a dental root canal file. — Stock Photo
+Sperm in a fallopian tube.
+Coloured composition scanning electron micrograph (SEM) of human sperm travelling through a fallopian tube (oviduct) of a female — Stock Photo

 Fossilised fragment of a coccolithotrope skeleton — Stock Photo